-Specifying this option will make the server perform a database upgrade at start.
+Specifying this option will make the server perform a database upgrade instead of starting the server normally.
 A database upgrade will first compare the version number stored in the file VERSION in the database directory with the current server version.